valyagolev/django-requestlogger/README.md

 Add `requestlogger` to the `INSTALLED_APPS` settings and add `requestlogger.middleware.RequestLoggingMiddleware` to `MIDDLEWARE_CLASSES`.
 Then run `python manage.py syncdb` and, if you use `south`, `python manage.py migrate`.

-To see the gathered statistics, you'll need the 'django.contrib.admin` installed (you probably have already had it).
+To see the gathered statistics, you'll need the `django.contrib.admin` installed (you probably have already had it).

 Try opening a few pages on the website.
 Then open 'Requestlogger / Views' in the Admin, and see what data is available by default.